vfarcic/devops26/manuscript/17-progressive-delivery.md

 ## Evaluating Whether Blue-Green Deployments Are Useful

-TODO: Continue proofreading

 Blue-green deployment is probably the most commonly mentioned "modern" deployment strategy.
-It was made popular by Martin Fowler.
+It was made known by Martin Fowler.

 The idea behind blue-green deployments is to run two production releases in parallel.
 If, for example, the current release is called "blue", the new one would be called "green", and vice versa.
 Assuming that the load balancer (LB) is currently pointing to the blue release, all we'd need to do to start redirecting users to the new one would be to change the LB to point to green.

 We can describe the process through three different stages.

 1. Let's say that, right now, all the requests are forwarded to the current release.
 Let's that that's the blue release with the version v2.
 We'll also imagine that the release before it is running as green and that the version is v1.
 The green release lays dormant, mostly wasting resources.
-2. When we decide to deploy a new release, we would do it by replacing the inactive (dormant) instances.
+2. When we decide to deploy a new release, we do it by replacing the inactive (dormant) instances.
 In our case, that would be green instances which are currently running v1 and will be replaced with v3.
 3. When all the green instances are running the new release, all that's left is to reconfigure the LB to forward all the requests to green instead of the blue instances.
 Now the blue release is dormant (unused) and will be the target of the next deployment.

 ![Figure 17-6: Blue-green deployment strategy](images/ch17/blue-green.png)

-If we'd like to revert the release, all we'd have to do is change the LB to point from the active to the inactive set of instances or, to use different terminology, from one color to another.
+If we'd like to revert the release, all we'd have to do is change the LB to point from the active to the inactive set of instances.
+Or, to use different terminology, we switch it one color to another.

 Blue-green deployments made a lot of sense before.
-If each of the replicas of our application would be running in a separate VM, rolling updates would be much harder to accomplish.
+If each of the replicas of our application were running in a separate VM, rolling updates would be much harder to accomplish.
 On top of that, rolling back (manual or automated) is indeed relatively easy with blue-green given that both releases are running in parallel.
 All we'd have to do is to reconfigure the LB to point to the old release.

 However, we do not live in the past.
-We are not deploying binaries to VMs but containers to Kuberentes which schedules them inside virtual machines that constritute the cluster.
+We are not deploying binaries to VMs but containers to Kubernetes which schedules them inside virtual machines that constitute the cluster.
 Running any release is easy and fast.
 Rolling back containers is as easy as reconfiguring the LB.

-When compared to the serverless deployments and the `RollingUpdate` strategy, blue-green do not bring anything new to the table.
+When compared to the serverless deployments and the `RollingUpdate` strategy, blue-green does not bring anything new to the table.
 In all the cases, multiple replicas are running in parallel, even though that might not be that obvious with blue-green deployments.

-People tend to think that switching from blue to green deployment is instant, but that is far from truth.
+People tend to think that switching from blue to green deployment is instant, but that is far from the truth.
 The moment we change the load balancer to point to the new release, both are being accessed by users, at least for a while.
 The requests initiated before the switch will continue being processed by the old release, and the new ones will be handled by the new.
 In that aspect, blue-green deployments are no different from the `RollingUpdate` strategy.
-The major difference is in the cost.
+The significant difference is in the cost.

 Let's imagine that we have five replicas of our application.
-If we're using rolling updates, during the deployment process we will have six, unless we configure it differently.
+If we're using rolling updates, during the deployment process, we will have six, unless we configure it differently.
 A replica of the new release is created so we have six replicas.
 After that, a replica of the old release is destroyed, so we're back to five.
-And so on and so forth, the process keeps alternating between five and six replicas, until the whole new release is rolled out and the old one is destroyed.
+And so on, the process keeps alternating between five and six replicas, until the whole new release is rolled out and the old one is destroyed.
 With blue-green deployments, the number of replicas is duplicated.
-If we keep with five replicas as the example, during the deployment process we'd have ten (five of the old and five of the new).
+If we keep with five replicas as the example, during the deployment process, we'd have ten (five of the old and five of the new).
 As you can imagine, the increase in resource consumption is much lower if we increase the number of replicas by one than if we double them.
 Now, you can say that the increase is not that big given that it lasts only for the duration of the deployment process, but that would not necessarily be true.

-One of the ccornerstones of blue-green strategy is the ability to roll back by reconfiguring the load balancer to point to the old release.
+One of the cornerstones of blue-green strategy is the ability to roll back by reconfiguring the load balancer to point to the old release.
 For that, we need the old release to be always up-and-running, and thus have the whole infrastructure requirements doubled permanently.
-Now, I do not believe that's the reason good enough today since replacing a container based on one image with a container based on another is almost instant.
-Instead of running two releases in parallel, we can just as easily and repidly roll forward to the old release.
+Now, I do not believe that's the reason good enough today.
+Replacing a container based on one image with a container based on another is almost instant.
+Instead of running two releases in parallel, we can just as easily and rapidly roll forward to the old release.
 Today, running two releases in parallel forever and ever is just a waste of resources for no good reason.

-Such a waste of resources (for no good reason) is even more evident if we're dealing with large scale.
+Such a waste of resources (for no good reason) is even more evident if we're dealing with a large scale.
 Imagine that your application requires hundreds of CPU and hundreds of gigabytes of memory.
-Do you really want to double that knowing that rolling updates give you all the same benefits without such a high cost associated with it?
+Do you want to double that knowing that rolling updates give you all the same benefits without such a high cost associated with it?

 Frankly, I think that blue-green was a short blink in the history of deployments.
-They were very useful and they provided the based from which others like rolling updates and canaries were born.
+They were instrumental, and they provided the base from which others like rolling updates and canaries were born.
 Both are much better implementations of the same objectives.
 Nevertheless, blue-green is so popular that there is a high chance that you will not listen to me and that you want it anyways.
 I will not show you how to do "strict" blue-green deployments.
 Instead, I will argue that you were already doing a variation of it through quite a few chapters.
 I will assume that you want to deploy to production what you already tested so no new builds of binaries should be involved.
-I will also assume that you do understand that there is no need to keep the old release running only so that you can roll back to it.
+I will also expect that you do understand that there is no need to keep the old release running so that you can roll back to it.
 Finally, I will assume that you do not want to have any downtime during the deployment process.
 With all that in mind, let's do a variation of blue-green deployments without actually employing any new strategy or using any additional tools.

 Right now, we might or might not run a release in production.
-It all depends on whether your reused the cluster from the previous chapter.
+It all depends on whether you reused the cluster from the previous chapter.
 If you spin up a new cluster, your production environment is empty.
-If that's the case, please imagine that's not true and that *go-demo-6* is indeed running in production.
+If that's the case, please imagine that's not true, and that *go-demo-6* is indeed running in production.
 That will save us some time.

 Now, let's take a look at what's running in the staging environment.